rockfordlhotka/rockfordlhotka.github.io/_posts/2020-03-18-State-of-CSLA-.NET-2020-Edition.md

 The end result is that all the amazing features of CSLA are now available to "web developers" via Blazor and other UI frameworks based on .NET WebAssembly.

 > I put "web developers" in quotes, because it is true that web developers are attracted to Blazor for many reasons.
-But so are traditional smart client developers from the Windows Forms, WPF, iOS, Android, GTK+, and other worlds.
+But so are traditional smart client developers from the Windows Forms, WPF, iOS, Android, GTK+, and other platforms.
 Blazor is a smart client UI framework that happens to run in browsers - so it appeals to web developers and smart client developers equally.

 ### CSLA Excitement: Embrace Containers and WebAssembly